MINNESOTA BLUEGRASS & OLD-TIME MUSIC FESTIVAL

 El Rancho Mañana, Richmond, MN

-Nominated IBMA Event of the Year 3 Times!
+Nominated IBMA Event of the Year FIVE Times!

 Welcome to the Minnesota Bluegrass & Old-Time Music Festival at El Rancho Mañana.
-This event is produced by the non-profit Minnesota Bluegrass & Old-Time Music Association (MBOTMA), and has been nominated three times as Event of the Year (2005, 2007, & 2010) by the International Bluegrass Music Association (IBMA) in Nashville.
+This event is produced by the non-profit Minnesota Bluegrass & Old-Time Music Association (MBOTMA), and has been nominated FIVE times as Event of the Year (2005, 2007, 2010, 2013 and 2014) by the International Bluegrass Music Association (IBMA) in Nashville.
 Have you seen this YouTube Video from 2013?

-In addition to the professional bands, a large portion of the 4,000 plus people that attend are amateur musicians.
+In addition to the professional bands, many of the 4,000 plus people that attend are musicians themselves.
 They will bring their instruments and join in the many impromptu jam sessions that go on day and night in the campgrounds.
-So please join us for our 35th year at the Minnesota Bluegrass & Old-Time Music Festival.

 # # #